 When a cyberattack strikes, time isn’t on your side.
-Every moment you delay in identifying and containing an attacker adds to the amount of time needed to expel them and repair the mess they made.
-Every minute an advanced persistent threat (APT) is allowed to roam your networks, increasing the potential for financial, reputational, and regulatory ruin.
-That’s why investing in incident response services isn’t optional.
-It’s essential.
+Every moment you delay identifying and containing an attacker adds to the amount of time needed to expel them and repair the mess they made.
+Every minute an advanced persistent threat (APT) is allowed to roam your networks increases the potential for financial, reputational, and regulatory ruin.
+That’s why investing in incident response services has become essential.

-But with so many incident response companies claiming fast, expert-led defense, how do you find the right one for your enterprise?
+But with so many incident response vendors claiming fast, expert-led defense, how do you find the right one for your enterprise?

 Let’s break it down.